MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/ns-dbgeng-_symbol_info_ex.md

 Line displacement: Offset between given address and the first instruction of the line.

-### -field Reserved[4]
+### -field Reserved

+#### - Reserved[4]

 Reserved for future use.
 This parameter can be set to any value.

 ## -remarks

 Glue lines are code lines added to the binary by the compiler/linker.
 Glue lines do not have corresponding lines in the original source code.
-They are added to bind together functionality inside of the PE generated binary, for example calling NET framework functions inside of a native binary.</p>
+They are added to bind together functionality inside of the PE generated binary, for example calling NET framework functions inside of a native binary.